When some Aha! users authenticate their Jira integration, they see an error that states:

 SSO and Jira

 The most common source of 401 authentication issues comes from customers attempting to authenticate a Jira integration using SSO credentials.
 SSO credentials cannot be used for API authentication.
-There are two options.

 Authentication errors on a previously working integration

-If your integration was previously working, and began generating 401 authentication errors, it means that your credentials in Jira most likely changed.
+If your integration was previously working, and then began generating 401 authentication errors, it means that your credentials in Jira most likely changed.

 This typically occurs when your system is set to automatically expire passwords on a scheduled basis.